 - Ursulines Bastion: spring 2018 to summer 2019 - COMPLETED

-The work will mainly imply the repointing, replacement or restoration of components such as face stones, backing, wood wall caps, drainage system and membranes, granular filtering materials.
+The work will involve, as required, the repointing, replacement or restoration of components such as face stones, backing, wood wall caps, drainage system and membranes, and granular filtering materials.

 Restoration of Historic structures and buildings

 Artillery Park area